1 / 10

 There are a few buttons hidden by the driver's right knee, but everything you'll need to use on a regular basis is put front and centre, and there are no annoying quirks to befuddle you or become frustrating over time.

-The driving position is excellent, and while you can’t adjust the steering wheel for reach (as is the case with most city cars) the front seats are comfortable and supportive.
+The driving position of the Kia Picanto is excellent, and while you can’t adjust the steering wheel for reach (as is the case with most city cars) the front seats are comfortable and supportive.
 They'll stop you sliding about in corners, but keep you fresh on longer journeys, and all but the entry-level car come with height adjustment for the base.

 You sit close to the windscreen, and the window pillars are nice and thin, so you get a great view out and it's easy to judge the dimensions when you're trying to thread the Picanto through a narrow gap or into a space.